NumanIbnMazid/django_starter/README.md

     ```diff
     ![N:B: Replace `python` with `poetry run python` if using poetry.
 For example: `poetry run python manage.py runserver`]
     ```
+4. Create a `.env` file and provide required environment variables using the template `.env.example` or run `python utils/generate_env.py` to automatically generate the `.env` file.
 5. Run `python manage.py makemigrations` and `python manage.py migrate`, this will create the database tables
 6. Run `python manage.py collectstatic`, this will collect all static files
 7. Run `python manage.py runserver`